jeromezero/proxy/drafts/proxy.md

 ---

+I do not include such things to be cruel to you, to embarrass you or reveal your secrets.
+I include them because I must.

-I familiarize myself with your manuscript.
-Many of the pages have dates attached, so it is possible to tell which are early drafts, and which are later revisions.
+Here is the book you would have me write.
+Your raw notes and unfinished manuscript pages.
+I familiarize myself.
+Many of the pages have dates attached, so it is possible to tell which are early drafts and which are later revisions.
 Some of the early pieces are much better than the later iterations that have replaced them.

 ---

-I work a shift at one of your jobs, hanging posters around the city, and go directly to another, where you work as a night-auditor for a 'rock and roll' themed hotel.
+I work a shift at one of your jobs, hanging posters around the city, and go directly to another, where you work as a night-auditor for a 'rock-and-roll' hotel.
 After the night shift, I work another shift hanging posters.

-This is what you know, in your bones.
+This is what you know, and so I know it too.

 Mid-morning, I look over your manuscript.
 I go back and forth between stacks of papers and the computer screen.
 Spreadsheets and outliners and word